JupiterOne/sdk/docs/integrations/development_guide.md

 In the third case, we will need to implement the client ourselves as part of the integration.

-For DigitalOcean, there is not a provider supported client and the open source clients available are not widely used.
+For DigitalOcean, there is not a provider-supported client and the open-source clients available are not widely used.
 So let's make our own.
-The patterns would be similar in the first or second case, we'll just go one step deeper here.
+The patterns would be similar in the first or second case.
+We will just go one step deeper here.

 ### Basic Client Setup

-We will first want to make sure our client has access to the information it needs to make authenticated request.
-If we anticipate logging from our client we should also add `IntegrationLogger` to the constructor parameters.
+We will first want to ensure our client has access to the information it needs to make authenticated requests.
+If we anticipate logging from our client, then we should add `IntegrationLogger` to the constructor parameters.

 📁 **`src/client.ts`**